abf7d/critical-pass/libs/project/types/README.md

-# project-models
+# project-types

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test project-models` to execute the unit tests.
+Run `nx test project-types` to execute the unit tests.